Invoking binding.irb destructively shifts ARGV

 Is this intentional?
 This is reproductive on both Ruby 2.4 and 2.5.

-Updated by k0kubun (Takashi Kokubun) almost 4 years ago
+Updated by k0kubun (Takashi Kokubun) about 5 years ago

 - Status changed from Open to Closed